 This spicy stir-fry originates from the central western province of Sichuan in China and Sichuan (Szechuan) peppercorns are an essential ingredient in the dish.
 Strangely, this “pepper” was not found in the versions I had eaten back in Malaysia.
 In fact, Szechuan peppercorns are hardly ever used there.
 It is something I discovered only when I moved here.

 Some years back, a friend from Shanghai brought a roast chicken dish that had a “bite” which I thoroughly enjoyed.
 I was immediately hooked!
-My Szechuan Pepper Roast Chicken is based on the one they brought over.
+My Szechuan Pepper Roast Chicken was inspired by the one they brought over.

 There are many variations of Kung Pao Chicken.
 The Westernized versions include a combination of vegetables like carrots, bell pepper, celery, and water chestnuts.
 Szechuan peppercorn is not an integral ingredient in the dish and oyster sauce is often used as a base for the sauce.
 Sometimes cashew nuts are used in place of peanuts.

 In Malaysia, onions are often used.
 I have included it here together with ground Szechuan peppercorn which gives a slight tingly sensation when bitten into.
-Whole or ground Szechuan peppercorns can be easily purchased at the Asian grocery stores here.
+Whole or ground Szechuan peppercorns can be easily purchased at Asian grocery stores here.
 You have to give it a try.